Blk-S-Bellamy/Pootis-Rollout/Repo Comp/README.md

-This folder contains Github assets for the repo suck as logo and other files.
+This folder contains Github assets for the repo such as logo and other files.